chainswatch/go-hyperliquid/README.md

 The test suite automatically loads this file if present.
 Avoid committing any real credentials to source control.
 Environment files like `.env` and `.test.env` are ignored by git.

+When these variables are not set, integration tests are skipped rather than failing.

 Run the tests with:

 ```
 make test
 ```

+The Makefile uses `go test -count=1` so results are not cached between runs.